 Making the crust is essential, but toppings make a difference in the final taste.

 Let’s say that we want to keep things simple and make a margarita.
 In this case, all you need is tomato sauce and mozzarella cheese.

 You can find tomato sauces at various price ranges.

 As we mentioned, it will all come down to your preferences.
-If you prefer price over quality, you can spend less than $2 on a tomato sauce jar.
+If you prefer price over quality, you can spend less than $2 on a pizza sauce jar.

 You can find the simplest 8 ounces jar at $0.50.
 You’ll need less than 4 ounces for one: so the cost is about $0.25.

 Mozzarella cheese can make the overall price skyrocket; it can quickly become the most expensive ingredient among the total cost to make pizza.
 There are so many types (and different price ranges) that it depends on what you are looking for.